The standard Sailing Instructions have been superceded by the Covid-19 Sailing Instructions.

 The scoring system will be applied to combinations of helmsmen or boat.
 Changes of boat or increase in rig power mid series must be discussed with the Fleet Captain or Sailing Secretary.
 Approval may be granted if no advantage is gained by the change.
 In the Twilight Series, a competitor's best result will count.

-12. Protests.
-Must be made to the Race Officer within 30 minutes of the last boat finishing the race.
-The protest meeting will be held in the Clubhouse as soon as possible after the race or as specified by the Race Officer.
+Protests must be made to the Race Officer within 30 minutes of the last boat finishing the race.
+Protests will be held in line with the Racing Risk Assessment in force at the time.

 13. A Personal Floatation Device